OpenEvalProject/evals/manuscripts/elife-69779/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/69779/elife-69779-fig10-v2.jpg)

 **Figure 10.:** (A) A pair of intersecting budget lines wherein choices a and b are governed by a price-ratio curve (not shown) that is monotonic-increasing.
 To support a direct violation of GARP, a must be to the right of the intersection of lines A and B, and b must be to the left of it.
 However, by price-ratio monotonicity, b must lie to the right of a, for reasons described in the text.
 This constraint precludes direct violations of GARP.
 (B).
 Choice data from a human participant in a GARP experiment (Camille et al., 2011).
 The data are consistent with utility maximization.
 Inset, price ratio data inferred from the experiment.
-Log price ratios for points a-k are calculated as , where logXZ/YZ and XZ are, respectively, the YZ and x intercepts of budget line y.
-The fraction of total budget spent on good X is computed as Z, where xZ/XZ is the amount of good X chosen on line xZ.Z
+Log price ratios for points a-k are calculated as $logX_{Z}/Y_{Z}$, where $X_{Z}$ and $Y_{Z}$ are, respectively, the $x$ and $y$ intercepts of budget line $Z$.
+The fraction of total budget spent on good X is computed as $x_{Z}/X_{Z}$, where $x_{Z}$ is the amount of good X chosen on line $Z$.

 A key challenge in the present study was to develop the methodology for presenting worms with choices that can be analyzed using revealed preference theory.
 This meant finding a method of offering worms qualitatively distinct goods whose prices could be varied systemically under the constraint of an explicit trade-off between them.
 It also meant finding a way to measure consumption of each good.
 We chose species of high- and medium-quality bacteria as goods.
 We showed that these species have different olfactory fingerprints, making it conceivable that they are qualitatively distinct (Table 1).
 Furthermore, we showed that worms feed differently on these species in a way that can only be explained by a model in which the foods are indeed qualitatively distinct (Figure 4A).
 Price differences were modeled as differences in bacteria density under the assumption that doubling food density reduces by half the number of pharyngeal pumps required to ingest a given mass of food.
 In human experiments, trade-offs are established by means of a budget constraint ensuring that choosing more of one good means getting less of the other.
 That is the only purpose of the budget constraint, and participants need not and are not made aware of it.
 In the case of C. elegans, it was not necessary to impose a budget constraint because trade-offs could be established simply by the geometry of the microfluidic device, which ensured that more a pump spent in one food is a pump not spent in the other food (Figure 3).
 Finally, to measure relative consumption of the two bacteria, we computed the fraction of pumps emitted in each food stream (Figure 5B).
 Overall, this methodology results in decision-making paradigm that is formally analogous to GARP experiments in humans.

 There are several possible objections to this methodology. (i) There is the concern that revealed preference theory, created to model human consumers, is unnecessarily complex for modeling worm behavior.
 However, our study uses this framework not as a model but as litmus test for utility maximization. (ii) We have not shown that qualitative distinctions between bacteria (Table 1, Figure 4A) are mirrored by distinct representations in the worm’s nervous system, as is presumably the case in the human nervous system.
 However, revealed preference theory makes no such stipulation as to how utility maximization physically occurs, including neural representations of goods.
 In worms, cells other neurons, such as gut cells, could be part of the representation without violating theoretical assumptions. (iii) Finally, there is the concern that that conscious awareness of the budget constraint is a necessary condition for application of the theory.
 However, revealed preference theory merely requires the ability to choose between different bundles of goods.
 There is no requirement that that these choices be made consciously after considering prices and income and calculating the range of possible choices.
 The budget constraint can instead be imposed physically, as in this experiment.

 Our study has several experimental limitations. (i) There was a high probability of a false-positive finding of utility maximization in Figure 5C.
 A contributing factor to this problem is the comparatively small number of budget lines in our budget ensemble.
-Another factor is the somewhat uneven coverage of choice space, with two budget lines close to the y axis (a and b).
+Another factor is the somewhat uneven coverage of choice space, with two budget lines close to the $y$ axis (a and b).
 We included these budget lines to make a stronger case for complex decision making in the worm by demonstrating preference reversals (Figure 5B, point a); this required presenting H food at very low density.
 We were able to address this limitation by showing that the price-ratio curve of Figure 5B predicted the absence of transitivity violations in a larger budget ensemble that covered choice space completely (Figure 5D).
 Moreover, we show below that the absence of violations in the larger ensemble is essentially guaranteed by the monotonic form of the worm’s price-ratio curve. (ii) In the calcium imaging experiment of Figure 9B–E, dwell times in the two foods were equal (2 s).
 This stimulus pattern is somewhat unrealistic because in the behavioral experiments to measure food preference in the Y-chip, dwell times were rarely equal (Figure 7B).
 We nevertheless used equal dwell times because we were primarily interested in the question of whether AWC is capable of reporting food utility via its inherent sensitivity to the food quality, that is, without the complicating factor of dwell time, which is behaviorally determined and can increase or decrease peak calcium responses. (iii) Our demonstration of utility maximization is currently limited to the klinotaxis component of C. elegans foraging behavior.
 It does not necessary extend to other components, such as klinokinesis (biased random walk Pierce-Shimomura et al., 1999) and orthokinesis (slowing in the presence food Sawin et al., 2000). (iv) Finally, it will now be important to test whether utility maximization is observed in choices between other pairs of bacteria strains.

-## Distinctions between GARP and binary transitivity
+### Distinctions between GARP and binary transitivity

 Assessment of utility maximization by GARP involves demonstration of internally consistent preferences.
 This means non-violation of transitivity relationships inherent in directly revealed preferences, as well as those revealed indirectly through sequences of directly revealed preferences.
 The scientific literature on transitive choice in animals is extensive, encompassing a wide range of vertebrates: primates (Addessi et al., 2008), birds (Mazur and Coe, 1987; Sumpter et al., 1999; Schuck-Paim and Kacelnik, 2002), and fish (Dechaume-Moncharmont et al., 2013).
 Many invertebrates also exhibit transitivity: bees (Shafir, 1994), fruit flies (Arbuthnott et al., 2017), nematodes (Cohen et al., 2019; Iwanir et al., 2019), and even slime molds (Latty and Beekman, 2011).
 However, these studies have focused almost entirely on binary transitivity, meaning either-or decisions between pairs of items.
 Transitivity in this sense can be impressive, even in simple organisms.
 Choices of male fruit flies presented with pairs of genetically distinct females drawn from 10 divergent inbred strains form a transitive hierarchy of order 10 (Arbuthnott et al., 2017).
 Such examples notwithstanding, binary transitivity is not a sufficient condition for utility maximization.
 That is because in binary choices there is no notion of amount.
 It is therefore impossible to assess whether choices between different goods are consistent with the rule ‘more is better’ which, as illustrated in Figure 1A, is a necessary condition for utility maximization.
 Here, we have demonstrated a form of transitivity in which not only the quality of goods but also their offered amount (hence price) is taken into account by the organism.
 The full set of transitivity relationships exhibited by worms in our study is illustrated in Figure 5—figure supplement 1.

-## What is being maximized?
+### What is being maximized?

 Utility maximization raises the ineluctable question of what is being maximized.
 Revealed preference theory, including GARP, cannot answer this question.
 At present, it is easier to identify what is not being maximized.
 Three ethologically plausible maximization targets can be ruled out by simple inspection of Figure 5C. (i) It is unlikely that the worm is maximizing the amount of high quality food consumed, as that would have resulted in corner solutions. (ii) It is also unlikely that the worm is maximizing the overall amount of food consumed.
 That would have resulted in feeding exclusively in whichever of the two streams carried denser food, again yielding corner solutions (except at point e, where densities are equal and so the worm would be indifferent, which is was not). (iii) Finally, and perhaps surprisingly, the worm is probably not maximizing its potential for growth, at least in terms of a simple model in which this potential is the product the characteristic growth rates of worm in H or M food, 0.50 and 0.43 days–10, respectively (Shtonda, 2004), and the densities of those foods.
 The growth-potential model fails to explain our data because H and M growth rates are not sufficiently different to make the less dense food preferred under any of the price ratios tested.
 It predicts an outcome similar to maximizing amount of food consumed (except at point e, where instead of indifference, it predicts that H food would be preferred).
 Together, considerations (i)-(iii) imply that the worm is not maximizing fitness, at least in terms of food consumption.
 It is conceivable that the worm is maximizing some combination of fitness-related quantities which, in addition to food consumption, might include knowledge about the local food environment (Calhoun et al., 2014), food safety (Song et al., 2013), and the foraging benefits of continuous locomotion while feeding (Shtonda and Avery, 2006), but we have no evidence of these as yet.

 The worm’s preference for non-corner solutions, called ‘interior solutions’, is consistent with at least two hypotheses concerning what is being maximized.
 The worm might be maximizing something having to do with mixtures of the two foods, reminiscent of ‘a taste for variety’ in economics (Senior, 1836; Jevons, 1871).
 This would be an appropriate strategy if, for example, the two foods had unique essential nutrients, but we currently have no evidence for or against this.
 A second hypothesis is that interior solutions arise because the worm is balancing the benefit of consuming the better food option against the cost of forgoing the possibility of the sudden appearance of an even better option on the other side; this hypothesis mirrors an exploitation-exploration trade-off.
 Alternatively, neuromechanical constraints such as chemosensory transduction delays coupled with behavioral momentum (inability to reverse the current head bend).

-## Establishment of subjective value assignments
+### Establishment of subjective value assignments

 It is well established that learning alters food preferences in C. elegans (Ardiel and Rankin, 2010).
 We extended these findings by showing that worms are capable of food quality learning for palatable foods at least as late as larval stage L4 (Figure 2) and that this process requires intact dopamine signaling.
 A requirement for dopamine signaling in C. elegans has also been demonstrated in the formation of enhanced preferences for salt ions that were paired with cocaine or methamphetamine, drugs that increase the amount of dopamine in the synaptic cleft (Musselman et al., 2012).
 Furthermore, pairing these drugs with a particular food increases preference for it.
 These findings are consistent with model in which trained preferences arise by a form of classical conditioning that is driven by the rewarding properties of food.
 However, our data do not exclude possible non-associative effects during training, such as sensitization and habituation to H and M food, respectively.
 Studying untrained worms, we found evidence for acquisition of latent food preferences that occurred in the absence of direct experience of the newly preferred foods.
 The fact that acquisition of latent preferences also requires intact dopamine signaling (Figure 2D) is consistent with this process being reward-driven, but developmental effects cannot be ruled out on the basis of the available data.